ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 | ```
 |
 | If everything is configured correctly, the second row of the grid will be blue.
 Congratulations!
-| know now bend the grid look to your will - there are a few dozens more Sass variables that let
+| You now know now bend the grid look to your will - there are a few dozens more Sass variables that
-| you control the font family and size, border color, header background color and even the amount
+| let you control the font family and size, border color, header background color and even the amount
 | of spacing in the cells and columns.
-The full
+The full [Sass variable list](../themes-provided/#customising-themes)
-| [Sass variable list](../themes-provided/#customising-themes) is available in the themes
+| is available in the themes documentation section.
-| documentation section.
 |
 | ## Summary
 |